-By registering on the EMM site vendors will receive email notifications of solicitations posted in the category(ies) for which they registered.
-To register go to www.emaryland.buyspeed.com; there is no registration fee.
-Questions or concerns regarding the EMM site may be directed to firstname.lastname@example.org or phone 410-767-1492.
+Vendors must register on the EMMA site vendors to receive email notifications of solicitations posted in the category(ies) for which they registered.
+There is no fee to register.
+Questions regarding the EMM site may be directed to eMMA.firstname.lastname@example.org.

 The Procurement Department, guided by Maryland law, is charged with the responsibility of obtaining the greatest value and benefit for the College, in accordance with legal and ethical practices of the procurement profession.
 The centralized Procurement Department has the sole authority for issuing purchase orders for materials, supplies, contractual services and equipment for the College.

 The Procurement Department actively supports diversity and is committed to promoting a supplier base and business partners that are diverse.
 The Procurement Department makes every effort to advance equal economic opportunity aimed at increasing utilization of qualified minority and women owned suppliers.

 The College is committed to campus-wide sustainability initiatives and has a general preference for recycled and environmentally preferable products.

 Vendors requiring completion of credit application information should forward documents to the Procurement Department.
 Harford Community College is generally exempt from Federal excise and Maryland Sales and Use Tax.
 A tax exemption certificate is available upon request.